Updated on 01/06/21

 Do I need a formal policy in place regarding which employees can work remotely and what their obligations are when doing so?

-Whether to provide such a formal policy is dependent in part on an organization's circumstances.
-The following factors should be considered in deciding whether to establish a temporary remote work policy:
+Whether to provide such a formal policy is dependent in part on an organization's circumstances and location.
+Some states are now requiring certain employers to implement policies addressing remote work and specifying which employees may work remotely.
+It is important to understand if any of these state-specific requirements apply to your organization.
+Even absent a state-specific requirement, the following factors should be considered in deciding whether to establish a temporary remote work policy:

 - Employers may not want to establish if they have not yet had time to test and develop;

 - Make decisions based on objective evidence, not fear.

 In determining which employees should work remotely, employers should: